jhb/zodbtime/README.md

 zodbtime
 ========

-measurments on zodb and persistent objects
+Measurements on zodb and persistent objects